-1. Select A Quiet Place And Comfortable Posture
+1. Select a Quiet Place and a Comfortable Posture

-Although meditation can be done anywhere and anytime, it helps if one can find a calm and comfortable place to indulge in.
+Although meditation can be done anywhere and anytime, it helps if one can find a calm and comfortable place, especially to get started.
 Select a place where you are certain that you won’t be disturbed for those few minutes.
-It could be a room, a corner, the balcony, a chair, anything that gives you a sense of relaxation.

 Once you’ve found your spot, the next thing you’d want to do is choose a posture in which you are most comfortable.
-It will help you relax, and that is what meditation is all about, isn’t it?
-Sit comfortably, release all the tension in your body, especially the neck, shoulders and jaw, and keep your back straight.
+This is really important because you can’t relax if you’re uncomfortable, defeating the entire purpose of meditation.
+Sit comfortably, release all the tension in your body, especially in the neck, shoulders, and jaw, and keep your back straight.
 Now, you are ready to begin your meditation .

-Initially, sit for just two minutes.
+Initially, sit still for two minutes.
 That’s it!
-Just two minutes in the beginning and then increase the duration of your sessions gradually.
+Just two minutes, and then increase the duration of your sessions gradually.
 Keep adding two minutes to your session every week and voila!
 By the 2nd month, you’ll be meditating for 10 minutes straight.
 It might sound like a very short duration, but trust us, it’s good enough to start with, while you work your way up.

 3. Make Your Breath Your Anchor

 Concentrating on your breath is a popular mindfulness technique.
 With this, you will be able to clear your mind of those chaotic thoughts, giving you greater clarity.
-You can use this renewed focus to observe your thoughts, sensations and emotions, and learn to acknowledge them and let them go.
+You can use this renewed focus to observe your thoughts, sensations and emotions, and learn to acknowledge them.
 After all, meditation is all about awareness, non-judgment, and letting go .

-It is okay to drift apart and wander in your thoughts in the initial stages of meditation.
+It’s okay to drift off and allow your mind to wander in the initial stages of meditation.
 What’s important is that you rein it in and return to focus every once in a while.
-When you find your mind wandering, acknowledge it, and get back to your breath.
-Start counting all over.
+When you find your mind wandering, acknowledge it, and return to focus on your breathing.
+Start all over.
 It can get a little frustrating, but it’s okay to lose focus at first – we’ve all done it; no one started out as a yogi pro.
 You’ll need a little practice, but you’ll get there, that’s absolutely certain .